Last Updated on

-The growth percentile calculator calculates how big or small the baby is from the average value.
-If the baby’s growth percentile is 40, this means that the baby is larger than 40 other babies who are the same age, and smaller than 60 babies of the same age.
+The growth percentile calculator calculates how big or small the baby is as compared to the average value.
+If the baby is in the 40th percentile for growth, this means that the baby is larger than 40% of babies who are of the same age, and smaller than 60% of babies of the same age.
 50 is the average value and a value below 50 means that the baby’s growth is below the average value.
-A value above 50 means that the baby has an above average growth-rate.
+A value above 50 means that the baby has an above-average growth rate.

-A foetus that measures between the 10th and the 90th percentile, is considered normal .The foetal percentile growth calculator provides an estimate which may not be exact.
+A foetus that measures between the 10th and the 90th percentile is considered normal.

-The different terms used in tracking or calculating growth of the foetus in the womb are briefed upon below for a better understanding:
+The different terms used in tracking or calculating the growth of the foetus in the womb are briefed upon below for better understanding:

-The embryonic crown rump length is a parameter that dates the embryo and estimates the fetus average length.
-It can be measured to an accuracy of +/- 3 to 5 days.
-The longest axis excluding the yolk sac is used to measure the length of the embryo.
-The menstrual age in weeks is calculated as the crown rump length plus 6.5.
-A similar method used is the crown heel length.
+The embryonic crown-rump length is a parameter that dates the embryo and estimates the foetus’ average length.
+It can be measured to an accuracy of plus or minus 3 to 5 days.
+The limbs and the yolk sac are excluded from this calculation.
+The crown-rump length can also be used to calculate the gestational age, wherein doctors can estimate your due date.

 Biparietal Diameter and Head Circumference